What is the best project management certification?

-While all project management qualifications are good to have, some are more specialized than others.
-It pays to know which qualifications can be applied to your work, and which are tailored to suit specific industries or work environments.
-A PRINCE2 Agile® qualification for example, is aimed at those who already have a PRINCE2 qualification and what to adapt what they know to suit an Agile environment.
+While any project management certification is good to have, some are more specialized than others.
+It pays to know which project manager certification can be applied to your work, and which are tailored to suit specific industries or work environments.
+A PRINCE2 Agile certification for example, is aimed at those who already have a PRINCE2 certification and what to adapt what they know to suit an Agile environment.

-Every qualification has a different purpose, different pre-requisites and different learning goals.
-So, what you really have to ask is: “What project management certification is best for me?”
+Every certification has a different purpose, different prerequisites, and tests different criteria.
+So, what you really must ask is: “What project management certification is best for me?”

 What is the best project management certification for me?

-Beginner qualifications are those that require no previous experience or knowledge.
-If you’re new to project management, or if you don’t have any other qualifications, you’ll want to start here.
+A beginner certification is one that has no prerequisites (i.e. it requires no previous experience or knowledge).
+If you’re new to project management, or if you don’t have any other accreditation, you’ll want to start here.

-Intermediate qualifications are a bit of a mixed bag.
-Some are just extensions of beginner qualifications, while others are aimed at working professionals with at least a few months of project management experience.
-For the purpose of this article, we’ll consider intermediate qualifications as those that have some entry requirements but don’t require you to be an expert in project management.
+An intermediate certification is a bit of a mixed bag.
+Some are just extensions of beginner certifications, while others are aimed at working professionals with at least a few months of project management experience.
+For this article, we’ll consider intermediate certifications as those that have some entry requirements but don’t require you to be an expert in project management.

-Expert qualifications are still fairly rare.
+Expert certifications are still rare.
 There are only a handful, and those that do exist are less of a learning opportunity and more a badge of excellence rewarded to project managers who take a keen interest in project management theory.